-Germany is a country with great biological diversity.
-Around 48,000 animal species and 24,000 types of higher plants, mosses, fungi, lichens, and algae are native to the country.
-Having been enshrined in the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
+Germany is a nation of great biological diversity.
+Around 48,000 species of animals, 9,500 species of plants and 14,000 species of fungi are native to the country.
+Protecting the foundations of life is an official national objective, a requirement added to the Basic Law The Basic Law The Basic Law determines that Germany is a constitutional state: All state authorities are subject to judicial control.
 Section 1 of the Basic Law is of particular relevance.
-It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › in 1994, the protection of the natural habitats is an official goal of government.
-Between the North Sea and the Alps, the lawmakers have designated 16 national parks National parks To a large extent the 16 national parks in Germany are located in the north of the country.
+It stipulates that respect for human dignity is the most important aspect of the constitution: “Human dignity shall be… Read more › in 1994.
+From the North Sea to the Alps, 16 widely different national parks National parks To a large extent the 16 national parks in Germany are located in the north of the country.
 They are all noteworthy for their unique nature and landscape and serve to preserve the natural diversity of rare plants and animals.
-The largest is the Schleswig-Holstein Mud Flats National Park Wattenmeer,… Read more › and 18 UNESCO biosphere reserves that vary considerably in character, along with thousands of nature reserves.
+The largest is the Schleswig-Holstein Mud Flats National Park Wattenmeer,… Read more › and UNESCO biosphere reserves serve to protect the environment and natural world.
+There are also thousands of nature reserves.